danidee10/danidee10.github.io/_posts/2016-10-09-flask-by-example-5.markdown

 Moving forward, we're going to separate our API routes from our main application routes by prefixing the url with `/api`

-*hint: We're goint to refactor the whole codebase at the end of this series and make our API into a flask blueprint. if you don't know what a blueprint is in flask this might be a good time to [check it out](http://flask.pocoo.org/docs/0.11/blueprints/)*
+*hint: We're goint to refactor the whole codebase in a future part of this series and make our API into a flask blueprint. if you don't know what a blueprint is in flask this might be a good time to [check it out](http://flask.pocoo.org/docs/0.11/blueprints/)*